vmagamedov/strictconf/README.rst

     assert Color(conf.style.color) is Color.gray

-you can instead do this:
+You can instead do this:

 .. code-block:: python